-Canada seeks India’s cooperation in separatist leader Hardeep Nijjar’s murder probe
+Canada seeks India’s cooperation in separatist leader Hardeep Nijjar murder probe

 On September 18, Canadian Prime Minister Justin Trudeau told the country’s Parliament that intelligence agencies were actively pursuing “credible allegations” tying agents of the Indian government to Nijjar’s killing.
 He was killed by masked gunmen on June 18 near Vancouver.

 Nijjar was a supporter of Khalistan, an independent Sikh nation sought by some groups.
 He was the head of the Khalistan Tiger Force, which is designated a terrorist outfit in India.
 India rejected Trudeau’s allegations as “absurd and motivated”.
-Later, Jaishankar said he had informed Canada that it was not New Delhi’s “policy” to engage in such acts.
+Later, India’s External Affairs Minister S Jaishankar said he had informed Canada that it was not New Delhi’s “policy” to engage in such acts.

-Trudeau’s remarks for cooperation on Wednesday came hours after the US Attorney’s Office, Southern District of New York, filed “murder-for-hire charges” against an Indian national named Nikhil Gupta in connection with his alleged participation in a thwarted plot to assassinate Gurpatwant Singh Pannun, a Sikh separatist leader in New York City.
+Trudeau’s request for cooperation on Wednesday came hours after the US Attorney’s Office, Southern District of New York, filed “murder-for-hire charges” against an Indian national named Nikhil Gupta in connection with his alleged participation in a thwarted plot to assassinate Gurpatwant Singh Pannun, a Sikh separatist leader in New York City.

 “The news coming out of the United States further underscores what we’ve been talking about from the very beginning, which is that India needs to take this seriously,” Trudeau told reporters in Ottawa.
 “The Indian government needs to work with us to ensure that we’re getting to the bottom of this.”